Seven N.Y. National Guard members arrested over recruiting bonus schemes

 Another sergeant, Jefferson Simbanamuzo, who was also a member of the New York City Police Department, likewise fraudulently received $10,500 in referral bonuses for claiming to have recruited six soldiers, the complaint said.

-Simbanamuzo told investigators he obtained information on potential soldiers from recruiters who had previously assisted in the National Guard's Bronx office in exchange for his continued assistance after his active duty orders ended, the complaint said.
+Simbanamuzo told investigators he obtained information on potential soldiers from recruiters who he had previously assisted in the National Guard's Bronx office, the complaint said.

+"Those who join the National Guard nobly serve their fellow citizens," Manhattan U.S. Attorney Preet Bharara said.
+"But as alleged, these defendants used their positions in the National Guard to steal."

-Merced, 45, and Harrison, 51, were arrested on Wednesday in East Stroudsburg, Pennsylvania, where they live, said Kelly Langmesser, a spokeswoman for the Federal Bureau of Investigation.
+Merced, a 45-year-old staff sergeant, and Harrison, a 51-year-old sergeant first class, were arrested on Wednesday in East Stroudsburg, Pennsylvania, where they live, prosecutors said.

-Colonel Richard Goldenberg, a spokesman for the New York National Guard, said the investigation stemmed from allegations discovered during a routine U.S. Army audit.
+Colonel Richard Goldenberg, a New York National Guard spokesman, said the investigation stemmed from allegations discovered during a routine U.S. Army audit.
 The New York National Guard cooperated in the probe, he said.

 Merced and Harrison face four counts each of conspiracy to commit bribery, solicitation and receipt of bribes, theft of government funds and aggravated identity theft.